The Graduate Teaching Scholarship Program for Masters Students

 Expectations Specific to Resident Undergraduate Delivery Model

-- Completion of an undergraduate degree relevant to Environmental Studies, Adventure Education, Education, Counseling/Psychology, Cultural & Regional Studies, or Social Justice/Human Rights, plus relevant certification(s) for Adventure Education such as WFR.
+- Completion of an undergraduate degree relevant to Environmental Studies (ES), Adventure Education (AE), Education (ED), or Human Development/Psychology (HD), plus relevant certification(s) for Adventure Education such as Wilderness First Responder.

-- Demonstrated quality of academic work and practical/field experience as appropriate given the curricular requirements in Environmental Studies, Adventure Education, Education, Human Development & Psychology, Cultural & Regional Studies, or Social Justice and Human Rights.
+- Demonstrated quality of academic work and practical/field experience as appropriate given the curricular requirements in ES, AE, ED, or HD.

-- GTS opportunities for the 2017-2018 Resident Undergraduate curriculum require students to live and work in Prescott, Arizona with a start date of August 29, 2017.
-Students meet on a daily basis during through approximately September 21st.
-Students also meet on a weekly basis during the fall and spring terms.
+- GTS opportunities for the 2018-2019 Resident Undergraduate curriculum require students to live and work in Prescott, Arizona, with a start date of August 28, 2018.
+Block courses in the term may require daily participation and the fall and spring semester courses usually meet 1-2 days weekly.

 Expectations Specific to Limited-Residency Undergraduate Delivery Model

-- Completion of an undergraduate degree relevant to Education, Environmental and Sustainability Studies, Human Development, Arts and Cultural Studies, or Social Justice and Human Rights.
+- Completion of an undergraduate degree relevant to Education, Environmental and Sustainability Studies, Human Development, Arts and Cultural Studies.

 - Demonstrated interest in experiential education pedagogy’s applicability to teaching and learning in limited-residency / virtual-classroom delivery models.